FemHealth for Students

 How It Helps With Your Literature Review

-FemHealth searches PubMed, Europe PMC, and OpenAlex simultaneously.
-You get results ranked by relevance, with gender balance scores, sample sizes, and exclusion criteria shown directly — before you open the paper.
+FemHealth searches 4 default sources (PubMed, Europe PMC, OpenAlex, ClinicalTrials.gov) simultaneously, with 13 opt-in sources behind a toggle.
+You get results ranked by relevance, with gender balance scores, sample sizes, and exclusion criteria shown directly, before you open the paper.
 For each result you can see who the study was actually conducted on.

 Save and Export